By state

 National parks in Kentucky

-Every National Park Service unit in Kentucky, scored and ranked by our Experience Score.
+Every national park and public-land unit in Kentucky, scored and ranked by our Experience Score.

 NPS Photo/ Deb Spillman